"...when I made the jump to screenwriting, my writing world went from black & white to Technicolor..."

 I’ve read McKee, Fields, Selbo, Snyder, Hauge and Vogler.
 I’ve studied the three-act structure, the five, seven and even the eleven-act structure.
 I’ve worked one-on-one with the brilliant and kind, Jim Bonnet.
 And lately I’ve been taking classes with the ever-enthusiastic Jake Krueger, a renegade storyteller who espouses a more organic way of storytelling that simply allows structure to take care of itself.

 I love to write character-driven pieces—long or short—and am currently working on a couple of other feature-length dramas.

-Please contact me if you’d like to see a log line or a spec script.
+Please contact me if you’d like to see a log line, a spec script or a writing sample.

 Script Consultant, It's a RAP Production, Enjoli Taylor, TV mini-series, 4 episodes, 2018 (pre-production)

 Script Consultant, It's a RAP Production, Disruption, feature film, 2018 (post-production)

 Consulting Producer, Michael’s Storytime, children’s web series, 12 episodes, 2017